 Call me basic if you like, but my all-time favourite way to eat banana cake is how my mum used to make it when I was a kid – just with a simple chocolate icing made with icing sugar, cocoa, a little bit of butter and some hot water to make it spreadable.

 So to actually decorate this cake, I made some dark chocolate ganache and some white chocolate ganache that I tinted yellow.
-I filled the cake with the dark chocolate ganache, then spread more of that round the bottom of the cake, and used the yellow ganache to cover the rest of the side and the top of the cake.
+I filled the cake with the dark chocolate ganache, then spread more of that around the bottom of the cake, and used the yellow ganache to cover the rest of the side and the top of the cake.

 To finish it off, I pressed some chocolate sprinkles around the bottom of the cake and topped it with a couple of cute little mini cake toppers from Design at 409.